-From keynotes to breakout sessions, this grand weekend filled with history is a true treat to the history buff and historian alike.
-Join HSM and dive into Southeast Michigan's history like never before!
+From keynotes to breakout sessions, this grand weekend filled with history was a true treat to the history buff and historian alike.
 Samples of our content are below, followed by in-depth descriptions of our five keynotes.

 Hitsville USA: The Motown Museum Story

 The Motown Museum encapsulates the history of the renowned record label founded by Berry Gordy Jr. in 1959.
-Join us for a vibrant history of the museum and its ongoing expansion efforts.
+This keynote featured a vibrant history of the museum and its ongoing expansion efforts.

 The Question of Power: Pioneer-Era Motorcars

 During the pioneer era of the motorcar, the biggest question was how the invention would be powered.
 Between cars fueled by steam, electricity, and gasoline, the latter was the worst seller of the group.
 How and why did gas cars become the standard?